lemusg/task-focused/README.md

      ```env
      MONGODB_URI=mongodb://localhost:27017/task-focused
      ```
+   - ZAI_API_KEY is the API key for the ZAI API.
+You can get one by signing up for a free account at https://www.zai.com/.

 3. **Start MongoDB:**
    - Make sure your MongoDB server is running locally or update the URI for a remote server.